 - Be aware of interest rates in the market

-If you take the time to shop around on finder.com.au, you'll get a strong idea of what interest rates are available from a range of lenders.
+If you take the time to compare car loans on finder.com.au, you'll get a strong idea of what interest rates are available from a range of lenders.
 This gives you plenty of ammunition when it comes to negotiating with your own lender.

 - See if you can negotiate a price with the seller

-If you're keen to stay with your own bank or credit union for your car loan needs, take your interest rate information with you when you make your enquiries.
+If you're keen to stay with your own bank or credit union for your car finance needs, take your interest rate information with you when you make your enquiries.
 This will encourage the lending officer to see if there is any room to take a few extra points off the interest rate they offer you.

 - Take out car dealership finance